openworm/neuronal-analysis/README.md

 ![c302 structure](https://raw.githubusercontent.com/openworm/CElegansNeuroML/master/CElegans/pythonScripts/c302/images/c302.png)

 Using the [LibNeuroML library](https://github.com/NeuralEnsemble/libNeuroML), combined with information about the name and connectivity of c. elegans neurons, we have built up a data structure that represents the nervous system of th ec. elegans, with details like the kinds of synapses, neurotransmitters, gap junction relationships it may have.
+Specifically, you can see how this is built in [this script](https://github.com/openworm/CElegansNeuroML/blob/322c3da0840a27308c1f7203d87872a2c04437b0/CElegans/pythonScripts/RegenerateConnectome.py) and [this script](https://github.com/openworm/CElegansNeuroML/blob/322c3da0840a27308c1f7203d87872a2c04437b0/CElegans/pythonScripts/c302/parameters_C1.py).

 Then we can run the network as a simulation and see how the membrane potential might change over time.

 ![Simulation in jNeuroML](https://raw.githubusercontent.com/openworm/CElegansNeuroML/master/CElegans/pythonScripts/c302/images/LEMS.png)